Image

 PlaceholderProvider

-To display a placeholder during image loading PlaceholderProvider
+To display a placeholder during image loading PlaceholderProvider can be used:

 final Markwon markwon = Markwon.builder(context)